COVID-19 Information for College Applicants

 We know the college application process is even more stressful during this pandemic, and we created this page to share updated information with students and families.
 We also encourage visiting the National Association of College Admissions Counselors for the most updated information on how universities are adapting to COVID-19.
 If you have questions or would like to set up a consultation to learn about working with us, please contact us!

-Grades for the Current Semester
+Grades for the Spring 2020 Semester

 We also suspect some schools will also allow students to submit their PSAT scores as an optional part of their college applications, but there is limited information at this time.